News & Stories

 On the eve of the Scottish Budget 2023/24, includem, a Scottish charity, publishes their latest report – It Is Not a Choice! – which finds that poverty remains the biggest obstacle to implementing children’s rights in Scotland.

-The report – a follow up to the charity’s Poverty and the Impact of Covid-19 which was published at the height of the Coronavirus pandemic in 2020– looks at the current impact of the cost-of-living crisis on families the charity supports across Scotland.
+The report – a follow-up to the charity’s Poverty and the Impact of Covid-19, published at the height of the Coronavirus pandemic in 2020– looks at the current impact of the cost-of-living crisis on families the charity supports across Scotland.
 It highlights that the situation for families the charity supports has significantly worsened, breaching children and young people’s fundamental rights.

 Includem’s research found that:

-• 94% of the families who took part in the research have experienced worsening finances, with many having to take on new, or further debt to keep their head above water.
+• 94% of the families have experienced worsening finances, with many taking on new or further debt to keep their heads above water.

 Other key findings include:

-• 71% of the families supported by includem reported they were struggling to meet the costs of two or more essentials (energy, goods, food or rent), ‘half the time’, ‘usually’ or ‘always’.
+• 71% of the families supported by includem reported struggling to meet the costs of two or more essentials (energy, goods, food or rent), ‘half the time’, ‘usually’ or ‘always’.

-Across the country, includem supports families who are at a greater risk of not having their rights being realised.
+Across the country, includem supports families at a greater risk of not seeing their rights realised.
 The biggest breach of these rights that we see day after day is poverty.

 I am on my knees trying to provide for my family!”